Thinking of Coming to Spain as a Researcher?

 You will need a visa to enter Spain, unless you are under one of these circumstances:

-- Residence Visa: For stays over 90 days with a work-exempt residence permit.
+- Residence Visa: matched with a work-exempt residence permit.

-- Highly Qualified Professional Visa: For stays over 90 days with a Blue Card.
+- Highly Qualified Professional Visa: matched with a Blue Card.

 Residence Permits for Researchers